-- A. Preserve and maintain the visual and aesthetic qualities of the foothills, canyons, and prominent ridgelines as defined herein. - B. Protect public health and safety by adopting standards to reduce risk associated with natural and man-made hazards. - C. Provide efficient, environmentally sensitive, and safe transportation routes for vehicles and pedestrians. - D. Encourage development that conforms to the natural contours of the land and minimizes scarring and erosion. - E. Minimize disturbance of existing trees and vegetation, conserve wildlife habitat and corridors, protect aquifer recharge areas, and otherwise preserve environmentally sensitive natural areas. - F. Reduce flooding by protecting streams, drainage channels, absorption areas and flood plains.
+- A. Preserve and maintain the visual and aesthetic qualities of the foothills, canyons, and prominent ridgelines as defined herein. - B. Protect public health and safety by adopting standards to reduce risk associated with natural and man-made hazards, with an emphasis on wildfire prevention. - C. Provide efficient, environmentally sensitive, and safe transportation routes of roads and trails for vehicles and pedestrians. - D. Encourage development that conforms to the natural contours of the land and minimizes scarring and erosion. - E. Minimize disturbance of existing trees and vegetation, conserve wildlife habitat and contiguous corridors, protect aquifer recharge areas promote revegetation with indigenous trees and plants, and otherwise preserve environmentally sensitive natural areas. - F. Reduce flooding by protecting drainage channels, absorption areas and flood plains.